 While most of the United States does not use the metric system, most of the world does.
 The metric system is used to describe measurements for weight, length and volume.
-The measurement used to describe weight is kilograms.
-There are 2.2 lbs. in every kilogram of weight.
-This can drastically reduce the number that shows up on your bathroom scale every morning but will not change the amount of weight that is healthy to lose each week.
+The measurement used to describe weight is kilograms, and there are 2.2 pounds in every kilogram of weight.
+This can drastically reduce the number that shows up on your bathroom scale every morning, but it will not change the amount of weight that is healthy to lose each week.

 Video of the Day

 A Safe Goal